 William arrives home, sweat, phenyl, and blood claiming his pores equally.
 Julie pushes William’s hands back, tells him to wash with hot water before getting near her stomach.
 “The fumes could change it,” she says.
 “Could take years off its life.”

-He read in one of the parenting books that infants crave touch, that the sensation of new skin to the surviving skin of a middle-aged father does something to an infant, like a formaldehyde high might
+He read in one of the parenting books that infants crave touch, that the sensation of new skin to the surviving skin of a middle-aged father does something to an infant, like a formaldehyde high might, he thinks, when cleaning out a burned building.
+The book mentioned endorphins specifically, but formaldehyde, nothing calms the way breathing a biological preservative can.

 With each phenyl breath William wishes the inhaled fumes were formaldehyde, solidifying his insides; making him capable of just a few more years, a reason to think he could mutate his genes to give any children a few more days than God could.